 - swollen joints

 In case you don’t have reason enough yet to re-evaluate your sugar and fructose intake, here’s another twist in the sugar-obesity connection: researchers have discovered a difference in gut bacteria between the overweight and those of normal weight.2

-Certain bacteria appear to be much better than others at turning calories from complex sugars into fat.
+Certain bacteria appear to be much better than others at burning calories from complex sugars into fat.
 As those who are overweight begin to slim down.
-Research published discovered that as much as 20 percent of the substantial weight loss achieved from gastric bypass, a popular weight loss surgery, is actually due to shifts in the balance of bacteria in your digestive tract.3
+Almost 20 percent of the substantial weight loss achieved from gastric bypass (weight loss surgery) is actually due to shifts in the balance of bacteria in your digestive tract.3

-According to the most recent study, a strain of friendly bacteria called Lactobacillus rhamnosus also appears to be quite helpful for weight loss in women.4 As reported in the featured article:
+According to the recent study, a strain of friendly bacteria called Lactobacillus rhamnosus is quite helpful for weight loss in women.4 As reported in the featured article:

 “The controlled clinical trial was set up so that the first 12 weeks women were guided to eat less food and some were additionally given the Lactobacillus rhamnosus.
 After 12 weeks the amount of weight loss was greater in the group receiving the friendly flora supplement.

 Over the next 12 weeks the dietary restrictions were lifted, and the friendly flora was continued.
 Those women not taking Lactobacillus rhamnosus now gained weight, whereas the friendly flora group continued to lose weight.
 The weight loss benefit was linked to measurements of the bacterial profile of the digestive tract.
 This study is the latest to show that the balance of power in the digestive tract is a metabolic variable of high importance and nothing to ignore as part of a long-term successful weight loss plan.”